-"To thank you I am going to give you some inside tips," Gracia said, giving Ed a quick wink that made him shift his weight uncomfortably.
+"To thank you, I 'm going to give you some inside tips," Gracia said, giving Ed a quick wink that made him shift his weight uncomfortably.
 "You're running a fever, even I can see that, and while vomiting I can't give you any medication."
-Ed felt the simple passive expression 'I can't give you' attack him.
-It wasn't 'I can offer you' or 'I suggest' it was forcible execution of medical treatment on his body.
-"So this is what I am going to do instead."
+Ed felt the simple passive expression, 'I can't give you,' attack him.
+It wasn't, 'I can offer,' or, 'I suggest,' it was forceful execution of medical treatment on his body.
+"So this is what I'm going to do instead."
 Gracia held up a lighter and popped the flame.

 Ed looked at the small flickering bit of fire and swallowed uneasily.
 "What?" he asked weakly.
 Gracia lifted a large candle and lit it.
 Then she sat it back on the counter.

 "My gender handles being sick a little differently than yours," Gracia said kindly.
 "I know you guys might rough and tough it until you puke in kitchen sinks, but this is what we do."
 Gracia went to the shower curtain and brushed it aside before starting the tub.
-"I am not taking no for an answer on any of this Ed, so just listen to directions, okay?" she asked kindly, giving him another wink.
+"I'm not taking no for an answer on any of this, Ed.
+So just listen to directions, okay?" she asked kindly, giving him another wink.

 Ed was shaking with uncertainty, but managed a quick hospitable nod.
 They did let him and Roy stay for Christmas, and were feeding him, and going out of their way, so the least he could do was adhere to the only request Gracia had made of him.
 Even if that request was the most disturbing thing Ed could think of, and he wanted to climb out of his skin and just run out into the snow to get out of this awkward bathroom!

 "Roy is going to be here very soon," Gracia said sweetly, not blind to the panic in Ed's face.
-"I am sure he will come right to you."
+"I'm sure he will come right to you."
 Gracia beckoned Ed over and he came one step and stopped.
-"Ed, I am drawing you a bath.
+"Ed, I'm drawing you a bath.
 The water is going to feel very cold."
 Ed watched her take a small glass jar from the counter, open it, and sprinkle what looked like salt into the water.